Sign up here to get the latest scoop right in your email box.

 One of Scotland’s most dangerous men, Robert MacKenzie is dazzled by the enchanting beauty who rides into the town he is sworn to defend.
-Though he is wary of the exquisite stranger, Clarice stirs emotions within him that Robert buried deeply years before.
-And now he must have her at any cost, vowing to gain her trust through the powers of his sensuous seduction.
+Clarice stirs emotions within him that Robert buried deeply years before.

 Torn between her need to protect her secrets and her aching desire for the dark, tormented earl of Hepburn, Clarice is pulled into Robert’s glamorous world . . . and into his perilous plan for justice and revenge.
-And with the winds of treachery swirling around them, a runaway princess must draw Robert’s heart from the shadows and make him believe in happily-ever-after.
+With the winds of treachery swirling around them, this runaway princess must draw Robert’s heart from the shadows and make him believe in happily-ever-after.

 After writing thirty books I realized that most of my stories were about a person searching for a family, a home — and of course, love.
 The Lost Princesses is the epitome of that theme — three royal princesses lost in England with no chance to return to their privileged lives.